Ares-Developers/Ares-docs/new/prerequisites.rst

 .. versionadded:: 0.1

+:tagdef:`[Unit]Prerequisite.Negative=list of BuildingTypes`
-:[Unit]Prerequisite.Negative= (list of BuildingTypes): The buildings that preclude construction of the unit.
+  The buildings that preclude construction of the unit.
 If the player owns one or more of the buildings on this list then the unit will not be available.
   Defaults to :value:`none`.

   .. note:: \ :tag:`PrerequisiteOverride` does *not* override
     \ :tag:`Prerequisite.Negative`.